heterophyllus/Geopter/README.md

 For the moment, only a few functions have been implemented.

 ### Note
-In Geopter, the array indexes(fields, wavelengths, etc) start at 0 because of the necessity for consistency with Python.
+In Geopter, the array indexes(fields, wavelengths, etc) start at 0 to keep consistency with Python.

 ## Development